endcy/Endcy_Projects/README.md

-# All projects for study
+# All projects for study.